avajs/ava/docs/recipes/babelrc.md

 ## Use Babel Polyfills

 AVA lets you write your tests using new JavaScript syntax, even on Node.js versions that otherwise wouldn't support it.
 However, it doesn't add or modify built-ins of your current environment.
-Using AVA would, for example, not provide modern features such as `Array.prototype.includes()` to an underlying NodeJ.js 4 environment.
+Using AVA would, for example, not provide modern features such as `Array.prototype.includes()` to an underlying Node.js 4 environment.

 By loading [Babel's Polyfill module](https://babeljs.io/docs/usage/polyfill/) you're able to opt these features in.
-Note that this will modify the environment, which may influence how your program itself behaves.
+Note that this will modify the environment, which may influence how your program behaves.

-You can enable `babel-polyfill` by adding it to AVA's require options:
+You can enable `babel-polyfill` by adding it to AVA's `require` option:

 ```json
 {